farazhashmi21/demostore/wp-content/plugins/wordpress-seo/readme.txt

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

 Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 19.2 =
-Release Date: June 28th, 2022

-Yoast SEO 19.2 is out today!
-In this release, we've rolled out some improvements to the content and SEO analyses and we've added an integration with WordProof to timestamp privacy pages on the blockchain.
-Read more about what's new in Yoast SEO 19.2 in [our release post in English](https://yoa.st/release-28-6-22) or [our release post in Spanish](https://yoa.st/release-28-6-22-spanish)!

-Enhancements:

-* NEW: Adds an integration with WordProof, which allows for improving the trustworthiness of the privacy policy and terms and conditions pages by adding a timestamp.
-* Adds support for `webp` images for OpenGraph output.
-* Adds a notice that displays when Yoast SEO Premium is installed but not activated prompting the user to activate it.
-* Adds a new filter `wpseo_change_home_url` that allows changing the URL checked by the Ryte integration, to support more versatile hosting setups.
-* Adds a `meta author` tag to ensure that LinkedIn picks up the name of a post author properly.
-* Adds the name of the article author to the `author` section of the `Article` schema piece, to ensure that Pinterest picks up the name of a post author properly.
-* Enables sorting on the SEO and readability score columns on the post overview page.
-* Ensures the Bing XML sitemap ping is only sent if IndexNow is disabled.
-* Prevents XML sitemap pings for blogs that aren't public.
-* Improves the content analysis by excluding blockquote HTML elements.
-* Improves the sentence recognition by disregarding abbreviations and initials as potential sentence boundaries.
-* Improves the text analysis by not splitting sentences on semicolon ;.
-* Improves the text analysis by supporting sentence detection for declarative sentences in quotation marks.
-* Improves the text analysis in Elementor by not always splitting on ellipsis &#8230; regardless of whether the next sentence has a valid beginning or not.

-Bugfixes:

-* Fixes a bug that would cause the First-time configuration to crash when completing indexation with the Yoast admin bar menu hidden.
-* Fixes a bug where filtering the OpenGraph and Twitter image to a URL containing ampersands would lead to encoding issues.
-* Fixes a bug where HTML tags in the `og:description` meta tag would be displayed encoded instead of being removed completely.
-* Fixes a bug where the sitemap `image:loc` URLs containing ampersands would lead to encoding issues.
-* Fixes a bug where notices would show an abnormally large heading in Yoast SEO Premium page.

-Other:

-* Renames the 'Keyphrase in title' SEO assessment to 'Keyphrase in SEO title'.

-= 19.1 =
-Release Date: June 14th, 2022

-Yoast SEO 19.1 is out today!
-In this release, we've rolled out some improvements that make the content and SEO analyses more flexible.
-We've also expanded our range of crawl settings in Premium.
-Read more about what's new in Yoast SEO 19.1 in [our release post in English](https://yoa.st/release-14-6-22) or [our release post in Spanish](https://yoa.st/release-14-6-22-spanish)!

-Enhancements:

-* Improves text analysis by splitting text on full-stop only when the next sentence is preceded by a whitespace.
-* Prompts users to set up their site in order to take advantage of all SEO features.

-Bugfixes:

-* Fixes a bug where the "Check links to this URL" option on admin bar menu would lead to an error page on setups with home URL different from the site URL.
-Props to @suascat.
-* Fixes a bug where the network setting for the crawl cleanup feature would default to `Disable` when the super admin saved settings before upgrading/installing Premium.
-* Fixes a bug which caused the Spanish transition word `para ilustrar` to not be recognized by the transition words assessment.

-Other:

-* Adds an informative error message to the steps of the First-time configuration should an error occur.
-* Adds dismissable weekly webinar promo banners to Yoast settings pages & block/Elementor editor sidebars.
-* Adds new disabled toggles to the Crawl settings tab in the General page.
-* Improves handling of OAuth errors in the Wincher integration and clears refresh tokens that seem to be invalid.
+= 20.9 =

+Release date: 2023-06-13

+In Yoast SEO 20.9, you'll find improvements to our Wincher integration.
+We've added a dashboard widget to track your keyphrase rankings.
+We've also done the usual fixes and made enhancements.
+Find out more about what's new in Yoast SEO 20.9 in [our release post](https://yoa.st/release-13-6-23)!

+#### Enhancements

+* Adds a new widget on the dashboard that shows your top keywords added to Yoast SEO with Wincher.
+Provides a connection button if you haven't yet connected your site to Wincher.
+* Tightens crawl optimization site search blocking rules.
+* We now automatically schedule background performance optimization processes (via WP Cron).

+#### Bugfixes

+* Fixes a bug where a fatal error would occur after updating the plugin due to a failed query.
+* Fixes a bug where indexables would be created when using the `wp yoast index` WP CLI command on a staging site.
+* Fixes a bug where the link popover position in the block editor would be positioned incorrectly when adding or creating links.
+* Fixes a bug where the Yoast SEO metabox would crash in conjunction with Yoast SEO Premium when additional keyphrases are stored in the DB in a malformed way.

+= 20.8 =

+Release date: 2023-05-23

+Today, we're launching Yoast SEO 20.8.
+In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
+Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

+#### Enhancements

+* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
+* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

+#### Bugfixes

+* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
+* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
+* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
+* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

+#### Other

+* Renames "SEO Framework" to "The SEO Framework".

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).